MENU

 Collect Artifact

-This allows you to collect one or more Velociraptor Artifacts from one or more endpoints via the EDR agent.
+This allows you to collect one or more Velociraptor Artifacts from one or more endpoints via the Endpoint Agent.

 image.png